-High school home schooling?
+Are you worried about High school home schooling?

-The greatest encouragement someone gave me when I was contemplating what high school home schooling looked like, was - "It's no different; you just keep going."
+Let me share with you the greatest encouragement someone gave me when I was contemplating what high school home schooling looked like, was - "It's no different; you just keep going."

 Many homeschooling parents fear the next stage, and I know that - because I did too!